By Alice Linahan | 05.16.2019

 Gates is deeply entrenched in their scheme, including Steve Ballmer, former CEO of Microsoft.
 Ballmer met with Commit/Todd Williams and the Dallas business elite in 2017:

-Texas Mom, former Richardson ISD candidate Lynn Davenport mapped the connections here below.
+Steve Ballmer Keynote – Education Investors Meeting 2017 from The Commit Partnership Texas Mom, former Richardson ISD candidate Lynn Davenport mapped the connections below.

-Two articles on a new Commission started by Bill Gates to reform higher ed & focus on the economic value of college degree by collecting more data.
+Two articles on a new Commission started by Bill Gates to reform higher Ed & focus on the economic value of college degree by collecting more data.
 And wouldn’t you know the Commission is filled with former or current Gates grantees?

 Nick Tampio critique here: The Gates Foundation has launched a commission to determine the value of a college degree.